CredentialEngine/CredentialRegistry/docs/01_getting_started.md

 Let's see what steps we need to take in order to get our first envelope published using the new API endpoints.

-_Note: these steps only apply to Unix based systems.
-Steps for Windows systems will be added later._
+_Note: these steps only apply to Unix based systems and MacOS X. Steps for Windows systems will be added later._

-### 1. Generate a RSA key pair
+### 1. Generate an RSA key pair

-First of all, we'll need to create a **RSA** public/private key pair (assuming no previous keys already exist).
+First of all, we'll need to create an **RSA** public/private key pair (assuming no previous keys already exist).

+For more information about public and private keys please read [this article](https://medium.com/@vrypan/explaining-public-key-cryptography-to-non-geeks-f0994b3c2d5) or read about [public key criptography on Wikipedia](https://en.wikipedia.org/wiki/Public-key_cryptography)

 #### Using ssh-keygen:

 - For linux users: `ssh-keygen` is available on your terminal
-- For windows users: a good alternative is to install (git for windows)[https://github.com/msysgit/msysgit/releases].
-Check here for more info: http://stackoverflow.com/questions/28183336/ssh-key-generation-for-git-on-windows-8/28186307#28186307
+- For windows users: a good alternative is to install [git for windows](https://github.com/msysgit/msysgit/releases).
+[Check here for more info.](http://stackoverflow.com/questions/28183336/ssh-key-generation-for-git-on-windows-8/28186307#28186307)
 - For Mac users: `ssh-keygen` is available, but keep aware of versions:
     - update your MacOS to El Captain (10.11) or later
     - If you don't want to update, you should update at least OpenSSH.
 To do that, follow the instructions here: https://mochtu.de/2015/01/07/updating-openssh-on-mac-os-x-10-10-yosemite/